 The Qualified Custodian is compensated by charging the client commissions or other fees on trades that it executes or that settle into the client's account at the Qualified Custodian.
 In certain circumstances, the Qualified Custodian does not charge commissions for trades.
 In addition to commissions, the Qualified Custodian may charge custodial clients a flat dollar amount as a "prime broker" or "trade away" fee for each trade that Whittier has had executed by a different broker-dealer but where the securities bought or the funds from the securities sold are deposited (settled) into the client's account at the Qualified Custodian.
 These fees are in addition to the commissions or other compensation a client pays the executing broker dealer.
-Therefore, to minimize client trading costs, Whittier generally has the Qualified Custodian.
+Therefore, to minimize client trading costs, Whittier generally has the Qualified Custodian execute most trades for client accounts maintained at the Qualified Custodian.